mwhobrey/spectre_json/README.md

 ### Tree View Actions
 - **Edit**: Click to edit values and keys inline
-- **Delete**: Remove properties and array items with confirmation dialog
+- **Delete**: Remove properties and array items with confirmation dialog and "Don't ask again" option
 - **Add**: Add new properties to objects or items to arrays
 - **Copy**: Copy individual values, keys, or entire nodes